 The people would like to let you know how much this helps means to them.
-Julieta A. writes . . .
+Julieta A. woman and her sonwrites . . .
 “I am very grateful for the great help you have given to me.
 I live with my son who has autism.
 Despite this, he tries to help me in ways he can such as watching a small place rented for parking a car.
 Before, my brother was watching for us and gave us some money for food, but unfortunately for our family, COVID took him away from us as he was a doctor.
 By a friend, I was able to learn about this place Casa de Los Pobres, and so to have some food, something I am so grateful for.
 I suffer high blood pressure, and it is difficult for me to get a job, but I try as I can.
 I felt lost as my son and me sometimes we did not have any food some days.
 We need to pay rent, we have been without electricity for months.
 It is so hard, I was disoriented, how to keep going, but you have given me hope.
 I feel blessed for all.”
 Continue reading

 “Blessed are the poor in spirit; the kingdom of heaven is theirs.”
 Luke 6:20

 “During this Pandemic, I was left a widow because of COVID-19.
 I have 5 children.
-For this reason, I started to prepare fruit ice cubes and sell them in the streets.
+For3 children this reason, I started to prepare fruit ice cubes and sell them in the streets.
 I am asking for the help of an ice box with wheels, so I can haul it and continue to sell.
 My children need clothing and shoes, and I cannot buy them.
 We have no electricity, a neighbor let us connect sometimes, but then many times, it is cut off.
 If you can help me with the icebox, you do not know the great help you will give me, so I can continue to feed my children.
 Then, I do not have to carry the box myself, which is difficult as I take 3 of the children with me walking and I hold the baby.
 Please and many thanks.
 God bless and multiply all the help you give to us.”
 Marya C. (Does anyone have an ice chest with wheels to donate to this lovely and industrious mother?
 Update: one was donated.)
 Continue reading

 Jesus is the Face of the Poor

-“Thanks to God and His Son Jesus Christ and to our Mother Virgin Mary for this place and to you Sisters for your love to your neighbors.
+Man and children with a blanket“Thanks to God and His Son Jesus Christ and to our Mother Virgin Mary for this place and to you Sisters for your love to your neighbors.
 I was left without a job and do not have a place to live, so I came to get some groceries.
 I have need of clothes, shoes, hygiene supplies, and a blanket.
 Please excuse me for all I am asking.
 May God bless you all.
 Thank you.”
 Jaime A.

 “Humbly and respectfully I ask for help.
 I came from the state of Michoacan, Mexico, trying to find healthy life and work, for this I need your help (personal needs for clothing and hygiene items).
 Thank you.
 God bless you for your kindness.”
 Trinidad E. Continue reading